Translation. Names

 - Generally speaking, do not translate the names of landmarks and buildings.

-- However, there are some exceptions such as the Catalan Parliament building or the Great Wall of China.
+- However, there are some exceptions such as the Catalan Parliament building, the Eiffel Tower or the Great Wall of China.

 - Likewise, descriptive translations may be used to make references clearer: for example, the Les Àligues building at the University of Girona or the Camp Nou stadium.